jfrancis42/js8net/README.md

 get_rx_text()
 ```

-Get the contents of the yellow window.
+Get the contents of the white box below the yellow window.

 ```python3
 get_tx_text()
 ```

-Set the contents of the yellow window.
+Set the contents of the white box below the yellow window.

 ```python3
 set_tx_text(text)